kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Variables are also subject to the per-expression runtime cost limit.
 Exceeding the per-expression runtime cost limit is always attributed to the variable, unlike the per-policy limit.

-Variables can only reference other variables that have been previously defined in the `variables` section, so circular references are not allowed.
+Variables can only reference other variables that have been previously defined in the `variables` section.
+This will have a side effect of making the order of the variable definitions matter but prevents circular reference.

+Both the result and potential error of a variable evaluation are memorized.
-If an error ocurrs during variable evaluation, then the expression that caused it to be evaluated (since variable are always lazily-evaluated) also finishes with an error.
-Evaluation for that variable is not attempted again during the same validation; if any other expressions attempt to evaluate a variable that already failed an evaluation attempt, they will also be considered to have failed.
+If an error occurs during variable evaluation, then every validation expression that caused it to be evaluated (since variable are always lazily-evaluated) also finishes with an error, and the variable evaluation will not retry.

 #### Secondary Authz